Apply

 Scholarships

-We offer merit scholarships ranging between $15,000–$22,000, as well as a minimum of one full tuition scholarship awarded each year via our Scholarship Day competition.
+We offer merit scholarships that average between $18,000–$29,000, as well as two full-tuition artist-merit scholarships, and one full-tuition art history scholarship awarded each year via our Scholarship Day competition.

 Study Abroad